 Keep your nightly oral hygiene routine, no matter what.
 The condition your mouth is in when you go to bed has a significant impact on the state of it when you wake up.

 We always recommend flossing, rinsing with your preferred or prescribed rinse, brushing, and using any other tools suggested by your dentist and hygienist.

 4. Check for fresh breath

 Sometimes it can be hard to detect your own breath’s freshness.
 That’s why it can be beneficial to ask others to assess your breath.

 How your breath smells is an indicator of your oral health.
-But what you may not know is your requirements are for keeping bacteria at bay.
+But what you may not know are your requirements for keeping bacteria at bay.

 Some of us can stick with brushing twice a day and keep our oral inflammation low, while others need to commit to three times per day to keep breath neutral.

 When you notice your breath and smile at its healthiest, try to maintain that routine.

 Dental care tip: If someone offers you a piece of gum, they may be indicating your breath smells bad and could benefit from chewing gum.